 If all of the previously mentioned shows aired during the 21st century, these last few shows are a bit older.
 Yet they are still cult-classic horse TV shows that will feed your love for the equestrian world nicely.

 First up we got The Adventures of the Black Stallion.

 This TV show is about Alec Ramsay, an up-and-coming horse racer, who after his father’s death has to help his mother run their ranch called Hopeful Farm.
 While also realizing his dreams of becoming a professional horse racer alongside his horse The Black and trainer Henry.

-Although The Adventures of the Black Stallion does mostly focus on the horse racing circuit, there also are that family rach and underdog aspects of it, which have become a staple when it comes to TV shows about horses.
+Although The Adventures of the Black Stallion mostly focuses on the horse racing circuit, there also are family rach and underdog aspects of it, which have become a staple when it comes to TV shows about horses.
 Therefore, if you want to see one of the shows that began this TV trope, check out The Adventures of the Black Stallion.